xBlade58/smart-meter-platform-page/specification/2_DataModel/overview.md

 ### MeterIndividual

 A _MeterIndividual_ is a actual individual device which can be identified individually.
-It is an instace of a _PhysicalMeterElement_.
+It is an instance of a _PhysicalMeterElement_.

 ## Actual Implementation of the data model